Bayberry is Ideal for Fragrant Gardens

 Bayberry is extremely tolerant of sandy soil and even high salt content.
 Bayberry has long been used as a candle-making ingredient as the drupes carry a coating appropriate for making wax.

 Deer resistant, Bayberry leaves offer a pleasant fragrance throughout the spring and summer, and this fragrance makes them useful, too, as natural insect repellant.
-To ensure fruit set, gardeners should plant at least one male Bayberry among a host of females.

 Including Bayberry in your garden scheme ensures safe harbor for a variety of desirable creatures from birds to butterflies.
 Order yours today to create attractive wildlife habitats.